apparentorder/reweb/README.md

 #### A Tale of Two Projects

 As mentioned above, the *serverlessish* implements the very same idea, in an amazingly similar way.
 The main differences are that it is built for the
-AWS Application Loadbalancer (instead of API Gateway) and is designed as a Lambda Extension.
+AWS Application Load Balancer (instead of API Gateway) and is designed as a Lambda Extension.
 We have been in contact; updates soon.

 ## Are you AWS?